Youth justice in New Zealand: Definitions – Child and youth

 A child under the age of ten cannot be convicted of an offence.
 If the child is aged 10 or 11, they can be prosecuted for murder or manslaughter.
 If the offender is aged 12 or 13, they can only be prosecuted for an offence if the maximum penalty is 14 years imprisonment or more, or if the maximum penalty is 10 years imprisonment or more if they are a repeat offender and the previous offence had a maximum penalty of 14 years imprisonment or more.
 All children aged between 10 and 13 have a rebuttable presumption of incapacity to commit a crime.
 Young persons aged 14 to 16 may be prosecuted for any crime, unless a higher age limit is stated in the specific legislation (e.g. people under 16 cannot be convicted of incest).

 If the child is brought within the court system, the judge has a discretion to not use the criminal process and direct them towards social welfare.

 When the child offender does not fall into these categories, they are dealt with under the care and protection provisions of CYPTFA, or by the police, which are governed by youth justice principles.

 If between 14 and 17, the court will have regard to the age of the offender.
 If the crime is dealt with in the Youth Court, then the Youth Justice Act and youth principles will apply.
 However the offender can be sent to the District Court or High Court for sentencing or trial, where the Sentencing Act 2002 applies.
 Under the Sentencing Act 2002, a child or young person under 17 cannot be sentenced to prison or home detention unless they commit a Category 4 offence (e.g. murder, manslaughter, crimes against the State) or an offence where the maximum penalty is 14 years imprisonment or more.

+In December 2016, the Fifth National Government passed the Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Act 2017 to expand the youth justice system to include most 17-year-olds.
+17-year olds charged with serious offences would still be referred to the adult courts.
+These changes came into effect in 2019 and were consistent with the United Nations' 1989 Convention on the Rights of the Child, which defined a child as anyone under 18 years.
+The amended legislation was supported by the governing National Party, the opposition Labour Party, and human rights NGOs UNICEF and Just Speak.
+While the Police Association expressed cautious support, the law change was opposed by the populist New Zealand First party.

+During the 2023 New Zealand general election, the libertarian ACT Party campaigned on reversing the law change and placing all 17 year olds back in the adult justice system.
+While ACT had previously supported the law change in 2017, the party's leader David Seymour said the party had reversed its policy due to the rising youth crime rate.